bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 🤓 Here is a little animation I made (with Apple motion) to explain it more visually -

+[Please give your feedback on the animation.
+It took me a long to build this, so I am not sure if animations are worth the effort.]

 [![Animation for "How are function and block scopes maintained internally?"](https://media.giphy.com/media/eJd1rdhKx834Emp6kK/giphy.gif)](https://www.youtube.com/watch?v=zVbVhBWceVw)
 (Click the animation to view in youtube)